Giovanni Martini da Udine: Biography

 The most representative of Martini's wooden altars is that in Mortegliano, which he completed in 1526.
 For this impressive work he was paid the enormous sum for the time of 1180 ducats.
 The altar, which stands more than five meters high and is the largest in Friuli, consists of 60 statues.
 It is divided into registers and subdivided into individual cells, as previously, but it has a spatial continuity through the columns of the architectural framework, as can be seen for example linking the Pietà group and the Dormitio Virginis.
 It is regarded not only as the artist's masterpiece, but also as one of the highest expressions of wooden sculpture of the Renaissance.

 Other examples can be found in the parish churches of Faedis and Remanzacco.

+Udine also painted over 170 plants, including both Old World and New World species, at the Villa Farnesina.